cinemascience/pycinema-readthedocs/docs/source/usage.rst

 Download the `example data repository. <https://github.com/cinemascience/pycinema-examples/archive/refs/tags/v3.0.zip>`_

 The `cinema` command line tool can view databases using a set of `workspaces` included with the application.
-Currently, there are `view` and `explorer` workspaces, and they are called on specific databases in the following way:
+Currently, there are `view` and `explore` workspaces, and they are called on specific databases in the following way:

 .. code-block:: console